basic-1/basic-1c/b1c/docs/reference.md

 `20 GOSUB 1000` 'go to a subroutine on line 1000
 `30 PRINT A` 'here `A` is equal to 2
 `40 GOSUB 1000` 'go to the subroutine a time more
-`50 PRINT A` 'here `A` isd equal to 3
+`50 PRINT A` 'here `A` is equal to 3
 `60 GOSUB 1000`
 `70 PRINT A` 'here `A` is equal to 4
 `80 END`
 `1000 A = A + 1` ' the subroutine increments `A` variable
 `1010 RETURN` 'return from the subroutine

+### `IOCTL` statement

+`IOCTL` statement sends commands to MCU core and peripherals (to call hardware-specific functions).
+Available commands are listed [here](./ioctl.md).

+**Usage:**
+`IOCTL <device_name>, <command_name>[, <command_data>]`

+**Examples:**
+`IOCTL CPU, INTERRUPTS, ON`
+`IOCTL UART, SPEED, 9600`
+`IOCTL UART, ENABLE`

 ### `INPUT` statement

-`INPUT` statement reads user input data from keyboard and stores it in variables.
+`INPUT` statement reads user input data from input device and stores it in variables.
+Default input device is UART.

 **Usage:**
 `INPUT [<prompt>,] <var_name1>[, <var_name2>, ... <var_nameN>]`

-Here `<prompt>` is an optional string constant displaying to user before reading input data.
-Default user prompt string is "? ".
-After displaying the prompt the statement starts reading values from keyboard and assigning them to specified variables one by one.
-Input values must be separated with commas and the values number must be equal to the number of specified variables.
-The interpreter repeats the input if it fails with parsing of entered data.
+Here `<prompt>` is an optional string sent to output device before reading input data.
+Default prompt string is "? ".
+After displaying the prompt the statement begins reading values from input device and storing them into specified variables one by one.
+Input values must be separated with commas and their number must be equal to the number of variables.
+If the statement fails (e.g. due to wrong data format) the input process starts from very beginning.

 **Examples:**
 `INPUT A, B, C` 'input three numeric values
 `INPUT A%, B%, C%` 'input three integer values
 `INPUT A$` 'input a text value
-`INPUT "Enter your age: ", AGE` 'enter one numeric value with prompt
+`INPUT "Enter your age: ", AGE` 'input one numeric value with prompt
 `IF AGE > 100 THEN PRINT "You're so old"`

 ### `LET` statement

-`LET` statement assignes result of an expression evaluation to a variable.
+`LET` statement assignes result of an expression calculation to a variable.

 **Usage:**
 `LET <var_name> = <expression>`

-The expression has to evaluate to a numeric or string value and type of the variable has to be compatible with the value's type.
-BASIC1 interpreter implicitly converts any numeric value to a string and different numeric data types between each other (even with data loss). `LET` statement has a simplified form with omitted `LET` keyword.
-So the interpreter treats a program line without statement keyword as `LET` statement.
+The expression's result data type must be compatible with the variable data type.
+BASIC1 compiler implicitly converts any numeric value to string if necessary.
+Similarly, a numeric value can be converted to another numeric type when assigning to a variable. `LET` statement has a simplified form with omitted `LET` keyword.
+So a program line without statement keyword is always considered as `LET` statement.

 **Examples:**
-`10 LET A = 10` 'assign value 10 to `A` variable
+`10 LET A = 10` 'assign numeric value 10 to `A` variable
-`20 LET A = A * A + RND` 'more complex expression sample on the right side of the assignment operator
+`20 LET A = A * A + VAL(S$)` 'more complex expression sample on the right side of the assignment operator
 `30 A = A + 1` 'implicit `LET` statement (with omitted keyword)

-### `ON` ... `GOTO`|`GOSUB` statements

-The statements are similar to `GOTO` and `GOSUB` statements: they change normal program line execution order but allow selecting destination program line number from list of line numbers.

-**Usage:**
-`ON <numeric_expression> GOTO <line_number1>[, <line_number2>, ... <line_numberN>]`
-`ON <numeric_expression> GOSUB <line_number1>[, <line_number2>, ... <line_numberN>]`

-BASIC1 interpreter evaluates an expression `<numeric_expression>` and then selects line number to proceed with `GOTO` or `GOSUB` according to the expression result: if the result is 1 it takes the first line number from the list, if the result is 2 - the second, etc. If the result is less than one or greater than the number of line numbers in the list an error is reported.

-**Examples:**
-`10 A = 2`
-`20 ON A - 1 GOSUB 100, 200, 300` 'the first line number from the list will be selected
-`30 END`
-`100 PRINT "first"` 'this subroutine will be called with `ON ...
-GOSUB` statement
-`110 RETURN`
-`200 PRINT "second"`
-`210 RETURN`
-`300 PRINT "third"`
-`310 RETURN`
+`40 LET V(1) = A + A` 'assigning value to an element of array `V`
+`50 LET S$ = A` 'OK, value of `A` is converted to string automatically

 ### `OPTION` statement

-`OPTION` is a special statement that changes interpreter's behavior.
-The statement affects on entire program and all `OPTION` statements must precede any significant statement of a program (`REM` is the only statement which can be used prior to `OPTION`).
-There are two options supported by BASIC1 interpreter: `OPTION BASE` and `OPTION EXPLICIT`.
+`OPTION` is a statement specifying a compiler option that applies to entire program or to the current source file.
+All `OPTION` statements must precede any significant statement of a program (`REM` is the only statement which can be used prior to `OPTION`).
+Options supported by BASIC1 compiler are: `OPTION BASE`, `OPTION EXPLICIT` and `OPTION NOCHECK`.

 **Usage:**
 `OPTION BASE 0 | 1`
 `OPTION EXPLICIT [ON | OFF]`
+`OPTION NOCHECK [ON | OFF]`

-`OPTION BASE` statement specifies default value of lower boundary of variable subscripts.
-At the program execution beginning the value is set to zero.
-The statement allows changing it to 1.
+`OPTION BASE` statement can be used to change default value of lower boundary of variable subscripts from 0 to 1.

-`OPTION EXPLICIT` is used to turn on the explicit mode of variables creation.
-If the mode is enabled every variable must be created with `DIM` statement prior to usage.
-At the program execution beginning the explicit mode is disabled.
+`OPTION EXPLICIT` statement turns on explicit mode of variables creation.
+If the mode is enabled, every variable must be created with `DIM` statement prior to usage.
 Omitting `ON` and `OFF` keywords is interpreted as enabling the mode.

+`OPTION NOCHECK` option disables generating code that checks subscripted variables for being properly created (memory allocated).
+The check absence causes compiler to produce more compact code but usage of a non-allocated array can lead to software or hardware failure.
+The option has sense only when `OPTION EXPLICIT` is enabled too.

 **Examples:**:
 `10 OPTION BASE 1`
-`20 DIM IARR(25) AS INT` 'declare one-dimensional integer array with valid subscript range \[1 ...
+`20 DIM ARR1(25) AS INT` 'declare one-dimensional integer array with valid subscript range \[1 ...
 25\]
-`30 ARR(1, 1) = 10` 'here interpreter will create two-dimensional `ARR` array with subscripts ranges \[1 ...
-10\]
+`30 ARR2(1, 1) = 10` 'here two-dimensional `ARR2` array with subscripts ranges \[1 ...
+10\] is created implicitly
+`40 DIM ARR3(0 TO 25)` '`ARR3` subscript range is \[0 ...
+25\] even with `OPTION BASE 1`

 `10 OPTION EXPLICIT` 'the same as `OPTION EXPLICIT ON`
 `20 DIM A, B, C` 'explicit variables creation: every variable must be created using `DIM` statement

+`10 OPTION EXPLICIT`
+`20 OPTION NOCHECK`
+`30 DIM ARR(10)`
+`40 ARR(0) = 1` 'ok here, memory is allocated with `DIM` statement
+`50 ERASE ARR`
+`60 ARR(0) = -1` 'wrong, memory is already freed with `ERASE`

 ### `PRINT` statement

-The statement writes textual data to an output device (usually it is display).
+The statement writes textual data to an output device.
+Default output device is UART.

 **Usage:**
 `PRINT <expression1> [, | ; <expression2> , | ; ... <expressionN>] [, | ;]`

-Interpreter evaluates expressions specified with `PRINT` statement and writes result values to output device one by one.
+`PRINT` statement evaluates expressions specified after the keyword and writes result values to output device one by one.
 Textual values are written as is and numeric values are first converted to textual representation.
-Comma expression separator makes the interpreter write the next value in the next print zone and semicolon separator allows writing values one after another.
+Comma expression separator makes the statement write the next value in the next print zone and semicolon separator allows writing values one after another.
 Finally `PRINT` statement writes end-of-line sequence if the expressions list does not terminate with semicolon.
-Putting semicolon at the end of the statement makes interpreter leave cursor on the current line.
+Putting semicolon at the end of the statement leaves cursor on the current line.
 Entire print area is assumed to be divided into print zones. `PRINT` statement writes a value starting from the next print zone if the expression is separated from previous one with comma.
-The interpreter uses two special values to locate the next print zone: `MARGIN` and `ZONEWIDTH`. `MARGIN` is the maximum width of output device (in characters) and `ZONEWIDTH` is a width of one print zone.
-Default margin value is set to 80 characters and zone width is set to 10 characters so there are 8 print zones in a single line.
-Margin and zone width values can be changed with `SET MARGIN` and `SET ZONEWIDTH` statements.
+The statement uses two special values to locate the next print zone: margin and zone width.
+Margin is the maximum width of output device print area (in characters) and zone width is a width of one print zone.
+Default values of margin and zone widdth are specific to output device.
+An output device should provide a way to change margin and zone width values.

 **Examples:**
 `PRINT` 'just go to the new line
 `PRINT A, B, C` 'print values of `A`, `B` and `C` variables, each in its separate print zone
 `PRINT A, B, C;` 'the same as previous but without moving cursor on new line
 `PRINT A$; B$; C$` 'print values of `A$`, `B$` and `C$` variables one right after another
 `PRINT "0"; TAB(6); "5"; TAB(11); "A"; TAB(16); "F"` 'prints "0    5    A    F" text
 `PRINT "0"; SPC(4); "5"; SPC(4); "A"; SPC(4); "F"` 'another way to print "0    5    A    F" text

-### `RANDOMIZE` statement

-`RANDOMIZE` statement initializes random-sequence generator making it start a new random values sequence.
-See also `RND` function description.

-**Usage:**
-`RANDOMIZE`

 ### `REM` statement

 The statement is used to write remarks or comments in program text.
-Interpreter ignores all the text between the statement and the end of the line. `REM` is the only statement that can precede `OPTION` statements in a program.
+Compiler ignores all text between the statement and the end of the line. `REM` is the only statement that can precede `OPTION` statements in a program.

 **Usage:**
 `REM [<comment_text>]`

-### `SET` statement

-`SET` is similar to `OPTION` statement because it changes interpreter behavior but in contrast to `OPTION` statement it can be used in any part of a program.
-Now the statement allows changing the next parameters `MARGIN` and `ZONEWIDTH`, both of them have effect on `PRINT` statement.

-**Usage:**
-`SET MARGIN <new_margin>`
-`SET ZONEWIDTH <new_zonewidth>`

-`<new_margin>` and `<new_zonewidth>` must be integer constants designating print area margin and print zone width (see `PRINT` statement description for details).

-**Examples:**
-`SET MARGIN 80`
-`SET ZONEWIDTH 10`

 ### `WHILE`, `WEND` statements